rancher/elemental-docs/docs/troubleshooting-upgrade.md

 ## Elemental Cluster side

-Any Elemental Teal node correctly registered and part of this cluster will fetch the bundle and start applying it.
+Any Elemental Teal node correctly registered and part of the target cluster will fetch the bundle and start applying it.
 This operation is performed by the Rancher's `system-upgrade-controller` running on the Elemental Cluster.
-To monitor the correct operation of this controller, you can read its logs.
+To monitor the correct operation of this controller, you can read its logs:

 ```shell showLineNumbers
 kubectl -n cattle-system logs deployment/system-upgrade-controller